 Protandim And Weight Loss

 There is no good evidence Protandim helps people lose weight.
 As you can see from all the studies listed above, not one of them was about weight loss.
-While lack of research does not necessarily mean something does not occur, I suggest people ask real research (not testimonials) before believing such claims.
+While lack of research does not necessarily mean something does not occur, I suggest people ask for real research (not testimonials) before believing such claims.
 To the credit of LifeVangage, they do not market this supplement for weight reduction.

 Protandim And Multiple Sclerosis